Table of contents

 Social media for professional use

-In 2020, social media use skyrocketed.
+Social media use skyrocketed.
 That is because we all have used social platforms to stay involved, stay informed and to stay connected, especially while working remotely.

 Instagram live, when used professionally, has provided a way for figures with groundbreaking ideas to share them with the world and with their audiences, while creating hype toward an online event.